rizaldyip10/rizaldyip10/README.md

 # Hello Github!

 Passionate Fullstack Developer with expertise in MERN stack development.
 Honed my developer skills through studies at Purwadhika Digital School.
 I have a solid fundamental for JavaScript, TypeScript, and Java.
-Experience in creating web using React.js and Next.js for frontend development, and Express.js for backend development.
+Experience in creating web using React.js and Next.js for frontend development, and Express.js & Java Spring Boot for backend development.

 ### :hammer_and_wrench: Development Stack
 Programming Language:\